Luke Robinson (footballer, born 2001): Club career

 Born in Birkenhead, Robinson played youth football for AC Hoylake, Wrexham and Wigan Athletic before starting a two-year scholarship deal with Wigan in summer 2018.
 He signed a two-and-a-half-year contract in March 2020.
 He made his debut for Wigan as a late substitute in a League One victory over Sunderland in December 2020.

 In July 2022, Robinson signed a new two-year contract with Wigan.
 He proceeded to sign a season-long loan contract at Tranmere Rovers, his hometown club.
+He made three appearances for the club, but suffered an ankle injury in training, and did not play again for the rest of the season.

+On 22 August 2023, Robinson joined Scottish Premiership club St Johnstone on a season-long loan.
+Having been recalled from his loan on 31 December 2023, he returned to the club on loan until the end of the season on 19 January 2024.

+On 9 May 2025, Wigan announced it had triggered a one year extension of his contract.

 International career

 He has played for Scotland internationally at under-18 and under-19 levels.